Meet our Board of Directors and the committees that support our mission.

 Ms. Clare received her degree from the University of Virginia.
 She has over 30 years’ experience in the multifamily industry and was honored in 2015 as one of the “10 Most Influential Women in Real Estate” by Multi-Family Executive.
 In 2018, Ms. Clare received the Lloyd D. Hanford Distinguished Instructor Award from IREM.

-Fun Fact: I am a Wahoo and love my Virginia Cavaliers!
+One thing you should know about Cindy: I am a Wahoo and love my Virginia Cavaliers!

 Benjamin “Ben” Samuels is the Director of the Samuels Family Foundation which supports education and children.
 Ben is the former CEO of Victory Packaging, the company he led for most of his career.
 He joined Victory Packaging in 1995 as regional operating manager of Texas.
 In 1997, Samuels began his role as Vice Chairman and leader of the national accounts group, real estate, finance and legal departments, achieving a period of unprecedented growth in sales and revenues.
 From 2007 through 2018, Ben was CEO and leader of an executive team that managed more than 1,750 employees.
 Ben is also the Chair of Leedo Cabinetry, a manufacturer serving the multi-family construction market and he is on the Board of Directors of Workhorse, a technology company developing electric delivery trucks.